erSubhashThapa/100daysofcode/r1-log.md

    ### Event Listeners: Submit Vs. Click
     - Use *submit* on a **form**.
 If you just add a click event to the form button it won't work when someone presses enter.
     - With submit the default is for the page to refresh, so you may want to use preventDefault in your event listener callback function.

+    ### ES6 Property Value Shorthand

+    Let's say we have a variable we want to use in making an object:

+       const text = "some text here";

+    **Initializing the variable:**

+    Old way

+        const item = {
+            text: text,
+            someOtherProperty: "someValue"
+        }
+    New Way

+       const item = {
+            text,
+            someOtherProperty: "someValue"
+        }

+   You can leave out the property value if the key matches the variable name.

 ## Day 64
 ### 3/5/19